kx-Huang/ECE4721J/homework/hw_4/hw_4_report/hw_4_report.md

 # Ex.2 Holidays!

 ## 1. Define what is “perfect weather” according to you.
-Express it in terms of precipitations, average temperature, and daily temperature amplitude.

 ::: info

-Perfect weather for me:
+Perfect weather options for me:

 1. Average temperature: 15°C ~ 25°C
 2. Maximum temperature: 30°C
 3. Minimum temperature: 10°C
 4. Precipitation: 10% ~ 20%

-5. Date: July and Auguest
+And I wanna go on July and Auguest!

 :::